emmavanbreukelen/MTL-MHOL/README.md

 This project combines a multi-head online learning model, which tackles the problem of delayed feedback, with a multi-task learning model, which handles data sparsity.
 Together, this model gives conversion rates predictions.

 ## Data
-The model can be used on the Attribution Modeling for Bidding dataset from Criteo, as well as on the data from a private marketing company.
+The model can be used on the (publically available) Attribution Modeling for Bidding Dataset from Criteo, as well as on the data from a private marketing company.
 Due to privacy reasons, the company data is not provided.

 ## Before running the code
 - Set up the programming environment: